 \section{Measurement Environment and Procedure}

-The intense measurement campaign was conducted around the NYU Tandon School of Engineering campus in MetroTech, Brooklyn, NY and also covering approximately 1 km along Myrtle Avenue.
+The intense measurement campaign was conducted around the NYU Tandon School of Engineering campus in MetroTech, Brooklyn, NY and along a 1 km stretch on Myrtle Avenue.
 TX and RX locations are indicated in Fig. \ref{fig:ODMap} (a) and (b).
 TX-RX location pairs measured within the $\sim$180 m open-square configuration of the MetroTech Commons are shown in Fig. \ref{fig:ODMap} (a).
 Additionally, Fig. \ref{fig:ODMap} (b) shows TX-RX location pairs along Myrtle Avenue, beyond MetroTech Commons, with separation distances ranging from 424 to 880 meters, representing a typical street path for a moving vehicle.
-All measured TX-RX location details at both 6.75 GHz and 16.95 GHz are tabulated in Table \ref{tab:LSPs}.
-The outdoor UMi multipath statistics were derived by analyzing the propagation delay, power, and directions for all multipath components (MPCs) at each TX-RX location, following the process outlined in Table \ref{tab:sweeps}\cite{Shakya2024ojcom}.
+The outdoor UMi multipath statistics were derived by analyzing propagation delay, power, and directions for all MPCs at each TX-RX location, following processes outlined in Table \ref{tab:sweeps}\cite{Shakya2024ojcom}.